W4G1/multithreading/README.md

 ### Content Security Policy (CSP)

-This library utilizes dynamic imports via `data:` URLs and generates worker entry points via `blob:` URLs.
+This library utilizes dynamic imports via `data:` and `blob:`  URLs to generate worker entry points from inline functions.

 If your application uses a Content Security Policy (CSP), you must ensure that your `script-src` directive allows the `data:` scheme and your `worker-src` directive allows the `blob:` scheme.